Syllabus

 Assessments

-Any content in the CMU CS Academy notes, on a homework, or covered in lecture, may appear on assessments.
+Any content in the CMU CS Academy notes, on a homework, or covered in lecture or recitation, may appear on any assessments (quizzes or exams).

 Quizzes: